For anyone who wants to create a new custom packaging label, there are certain steps to take to ensure that the label will be effective.

 The Tasks of a Custom Packaging Label

-For anyone who wants to create a new custom packaging label, there are certain steps to take to ensure that the label will be effective.
-The most important of these is to decide on the tasks that the label needs to accomplish.
+The most important step of simplified labeling is to decide on the tasks that the label needs to accomplish.
 So what are some of the purposes of a packaging label?
 They could include the following:

 - Transmitting information, this can include directions, both in text and symbols, on how to use the product, as well as how to transport, recyle or dispose of the product and its external packaging